Have you recently moved to China to live or work? Then you’re probably going to need health insurance.

 Medical insurance plans in China work the same way as in most other countries.
 Everything is based on a hospitalization plan, including emergency evacuation and repatriation, which is the minimum coverage you can buy.

 - Outpatient coverage

 - Health and well-being

 - Wellness, dental, and maternity

-All major health insurance companies in China offer bilingual services and application forms are available in Chinese and English.
+You don’t need to speak Chinese to buy insurance.
+All major health insurance companies in China offer bilingual services and application forms available in Chinese and English.
 But any legal disputes are handled in Chinese.

 Areas of Coverage